 In the word "run" /r/ is the beginning sound.

-What is the beginning sound in "cat?"
+Teacher What is the beginning sound in "cat?"
+Have student respond.

-What is the segming sound in out.

-Teacher Have student respond.

 I am going to share some other words.
-Tell

-me the beginning sound in the word:
+Tell me the beginning sound in the word:

 Word: Response:

 ran

 pal

 fog

 ham

 next